repros-dev/trace-model/README.md

 └── Makefile
 ```

-To establish that the demonstrations can be reproduced, first use the `make clean-demo` command to delete the files produced by demo:
+To establish that the demonstrations can be reproduced, first use the `make clean-demo` command to delete the files produced by the demo:
 ```
 trace-model$ make clean-demo
-20221008.054458.104 A MESG Connect to Blazegraph at http://localhost:9999. [/home/repro/repro-modules/repro/base-functions:repro.announce_services:331]
+20221008.054458.104 A MESG Connect to Blazegraph at http://localhost:9999.

 ------- Cleaning example 01-minimal/ ----------------
 removed './run.txt'